glutio/Focuspocus/README.md

 # Focuspocus

 GUI core for Arduino.
 Create your own UI elements.
 The library provides the GUI framework which you can use to create the UI you want.
-Concentrate on creating your control and let the framework take care of layout and render, focus navigation, dispatching input events to appropriate controls.
+Easily create custom UI elements and let the framework take care of layout and rendering, focus navigation and dispatching input events.

+There are three main classes `BView`, `BPanel` and `BFocusManager`.
+All UI elements derive from `BView` including `BPanel` which is a UI element that can contain UI elements. `BFocusManager` is provides the GUI render and event loop, focus navigation and holds the referrence to the screen that's currently active.

 ## Quickstart

 Create a simple UI.
 Each screen is declared as a C++ namespace.
 The first screen is a "Click me" button.
 When clicked the button triggers onClick event which executes the handler function which pushes another screen on top of the screen stack.
 The new screen is a message box, made of a StackPanel a Label and a Button.